kg-llm/kg-llm.github.io/content/en/_index.md

 ![The GOBLIN COST action logo](/images/goblin-small.png)

-The KG & LLM workshop is supported by the GOBLIN COST action.
+The KG & LLM workshop is endorsed by COST Action CA23147 GOBLIN - Global Network on Large-Scale, Cross-domain and Multilingual Open Knowledge Graphs, supported by COST (European Cooperation in Science and Technology, https://www.cost.eu).